- Search The Registry

 - Creating Support

 - My Account

-*Marie Foster was born on this date in1917.
-She was an African American educator and a civil rights activist.
+*Marie Foster was born on this date in 1917.
+She was a Black educator and a civil rights activist.

 She was born Marie Priscilla Martin near Alberta, Alabama.
-Foster's mother took her to Selma to get an education against Foster's father's wishes.
-Foster did not initially complete high school, but instead dropped out, married, and raised three children.
-After her husband's death, Foster worked low-wage jobs but eventually completed high school, went to a junior college, and became a dental hygienist.
+Foster's mother took her to Selma for education against Foster's father's wishes.
+Foster did not initially complete high school but dropped out, married, and raised three children.
+After her husband's death, Foster worked low-wage jobs but eventually completed high school, attended a junior college, and became a dental hygienist.

-Foster became interested in the Civil Rights Movement in the early 1960 as she tried to register to vote eight times before succeeding.
-Following her successful registration, Foster began teaching other African Americans how to pass the tests used to bar them.
-One person showed up to her first class, in which she taught the 70-year-old man how to write his own name.
+Foster became interested in the American Civil Rights Movement in early 1960 as she tried registering to vote eight times before succeeding.
+Following her successful registration, Foster began teaching other Blacks how to pass the tests used to bar them.
+One person attended her first class, where she taught a 70-year-old man how to write his name.
 Gradually, the classes drew more and more people.
-As the Civil Rights Movement grew, Foster became an organizer for the Dallas County area.<
+Foster became an organizer for the Dallas County area as the Civil Rights Movement grew.

-She participated in the demonstration on March 7, 1965 that became known as Bloody Sunday.
-As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many of the participants.
-Foster was at the front of one of the lines, and was clubbed by a state trooper, leaving her with her with swollen knees.
-Despite her injuries, two weeks later Foster participated in the march that eventually made it all the way to Montgomery, Alabama, successfully walking fifty miles over five days.
+She participated in the March 7, 1965 demonstration known as Bloody Sunday.
+As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many participants.
+Foster was at the front of one of the lines and was clubbed by a state trooper, leaving her with swollen knees.
+Despite her injuries, two weeks later, Foster participated in the march that eventually made it to Montgomery, Alabama, successfully walking fifty miles over five days.

-Marie Foster died on September 6, 2003 at a hospital, where she was taken about a week earlier.
+Marie Foster died on September 6, 2003, at a hospital where she had been taken about a week earlier.
 The cause of death was not released.